es-copilot-trainings/Using-GitHub-Copilot-with-CSharp/README.md

 - Trigger and refine Copilot completions
 - Use inline chat and slash commands

-Once your Codespace launches, you'll have a fully functional development environment with the entire repository preloaded.
-This is the perfect time to explore GitHub Copilot Chat to help you better understand the codebase.

 To get started:

-1. Click the Copilot Chat icon in the top-right corner of the Codespace window:
+1. Click the Copilot Chat icon in the top-right corner of the window:

 <div align="left">
 <img src="./images/001-chat.jpg" alt="Open GitHub Copilot Chat">